150 Saint Names for Boys & Their Meanings

 21. Hero

-Hero literally means ‘hero’ and is a unisex name.
+Hero means ‘hero’ and is a unisex name.
 Many parents prefer naming their baby boy with this since it is popular and unique.

 22. Ian

-The meaning of Ian is ‘Gift from God’ and it is a Scottish baby name.
+The meaning of Ian is ‘gift from God,’ and it is a Scottish baby name.

 23. Immanuel